ccaulk/CSCI_2275_NarCalculator_Caulk/README.md

   To run type:
   g++ final.cpp Graph.cpp Heap.cpp Resort.cpp -o final
   ./final Resorts.csv MapOfColorado.csv SnowPredictions.csv
-  This should run the program add the -std=c++11 if necessary You can and should modify the numbers in the SnowPredictions.csv file to get different results the numbers in this file represent the predicted snow in inches at each resort
+  This should run the program add the -std=c++11 if necessary.
+  You can and should modify the numbers in the SnowPredictions.csv file to get different results the numbers in this file represent the predicted snow in inches at each resort
   Options:
   For all options the heap will not re push resorts back so once a resort is read it will not reappear.
 The only exception is 4,5,7,8 which can be reset with option 9 because it is dependent on a start location X